P.O. Box 317

-We’re often asked how long it takes to create a doll.
-It’s impossible to answer, because we don’t work on just one doll at a time.
-Instead, we do “batches” of things.
-The studio is full of feet, arms, faerie patterns and fabric in various stages of cutting and sewing.
-The process is labor intensive, but it’s a labor of love.
+I'm often asked how long it takes to create a doll.
+It's impossible to answer, because I don't work on just one doll at a time.
+Instead, I do batches of things.
+The studio is full of half-painted faces, bodies waiting to be stuffed, as well as fabric in various stages of cutting and sewing.
+The dolls are labor-intensive, but it's a labor of love.

 Our dolls are owned and collected across the

 United States and throughout the world, including Japan, Cyprus, Finland, Iceland,

 Scotland, Australia, France, England, Italy, Argentina, Egypt, Poland, Belgium, Dubai, China, and Mexico.
 One of my dolls

 is part of the Smithsonian's permanent collection.
 Another of my pieces, representing